-Additionally there is the facility, within Roboguide, to create parts and models that can then be used in your simulations.
+FANUC Modeler is a function that can be installed within Roboguide.
+The software gives you the ability to create parts and models that can then be used in your simulations.

 To use this function when you first install the Roboguide software you would need to check the 'Modeler' option plug-in.